annebrown/docs-pub/docs/about.md

 {{ description }}

-- Comprised of stuff I'm working on and want to remember.
+- Comprised of stuff I'm working on and want to reuse.
-- Created to make my notes conveniently accessible from anywhere.
+- Created to make my notes accessible from anywhere.

 ## Usage